feliciaxwf-png/study-shelf/README.md

 This extension is currently distributed as an unpacked Chrome extension.
 You can install it manually from GitHub:

 1. Open this repository on GitHub: `https://github.com/feliciaxwf-png/study-shelf`.
-2. Send your coding agent (Claude Code, Codex, etc.) this repo and say "install this":
+2. Click the green `Code` button.
+3. Click `Download ZIP`.
+4. Unzip the downloaded file on your computer.
-3. Open Chrome and go to `chrome://extensions/`.
+5. Open Chrome and go to `chrome://extensions/`.
-4. Turn on `Developer mode` in the top-right corner.
+6. Turn on `Developer mode` in the top-right corner.
-5. Click `Load unpacked`.
+7. Click `Load unpacked`.
-6. Select the `extension` folder inside the unzipped `study-shelf` project.
+8. Select the `extension` folder inside the unzipped `study-shelf` project.
-7. Open a new tab.
+9. Open a new tab.
 Study Shelf will appear as your new tab page.

 ### Use the extension